 Head movement constitutes a controversial topic in linguistic theory.
-Finnish long head movement exhibits an unusual combination of predicate clefting with A-bar movement instead of V-copying.
-An analysis is developed on the basis of Roberts (1993, 2010) and Chomsky (2008) that relies on a minimal top-down search algorithm that exists as part of a comprehension-based, reverse-engineered minimalist architecture.
-Exceptional properties of Finnish head movement are explained as arising from its lexicon which furnishes the language with an extensive catalogue of left peripheral discourse-motivated C-features participating in predicate formation.
-The analysis was formalized and tested by computational tools.
+Finnish long head movement exhibits an unusual combination of predicate clefting with Ā-movement instead of V-copying.
+An analysis is developed on the basis of Roberts 1993, 2010 and Chomsky 2008 that relies on a minimal top-down search algorithm that exists as part of a comprehension-based, reverse-engineered Minimalist architecture.
+Exceptional properties of Finnish head movement are explained as arising from its lexicon, which furnishes the language with an extensive catalogue of left-peripheral discourse-motivated C-features participating in predicate formation.
+The analysis was formalized and tested using computational tools.

 © 2021 by the Massachusetts Institute of Technology